Srirangam

 Moving north to Vrindavana, the land of Krishna's childhood.
 Monkeys play at Kesi Ghat, a temple on the bank of the Yamuna River.
 This is where Krishna killed Kesi, a demon who took the form of a horse to try to kill Krishna.
 For killing this demon, Krishna got the name Kesava.

 A view of Ninduban, one of the holy gardens of Vrindavana.
-This is where Radha and Krishna sleep after the rasa dance.
+This is where Radha and Krishna went after the rasa dance.

 Another view of Ninduban.